 The best selling wedge on Amazon, the Wilson Harmonized comes in five lofts and will suit the needs of most golfers who are not looking to spend fortunes on wedges.
 I carried the 60° version in my bag for several years and such was its performance level that I never looked to upgrade on it until the grip wore out and I decided it was time for a change.

-It isn’t the most forgiving wedge on the market as it’s more of a blade, but you will be rewarded for good strikes and its easy to use around the greens for flop shots and soft landing pitches.
-If you want bang for your buck then this is the best deal out there.
-You can pick up a set of three wedges for the same price you would pay for one of the other clubs on this list.
+It isn’t the most forgiving wedge on the market but you will be rewarded for good strikes and its easy to use around the greens for flop shots and soft landing pitches.
+If you want bang for your buck then this is the best deal out there as you can pick up a set of three wedges for the same price you would pay for one of the other clubs on this list.